 Typically, humor is found in personal stories that draw in the listener.
-Using humor in your sales presentation can actually increase the likelihood of making a sale because you have to have developed enough rapport to be comfortable.
+Using humor in your sales presentation can increase the likelihood of making a sale because you have to have developed enough rapport to be comfortable.
 You have to sell yourself to get buy-in from the customer to want to listen to you.

 2. How to add humor to your presentation without being offensive

 The best humor comes from laughing at ourselves.
-Customers can relate to a story about not turning off the water first when replacing a faucet.
+Customers can relate to a story about first not turning off the water when replacing a faucet.
 But laughing at a “stupid guy” who did that can make the person you are with wary you’ll think they are a “stupid guy” too for something they did.
-So tone down the subjective rhetoric, avoid negative labels and just recount your story.
+So, tone down the subjective rhetoric, avoid negative labels, and just recount your story.
 Also, keep your personal story brief and to the point so the customer doesn’t start checking their watch waiting for you to finish so they can bolt for the door.